1. Jainism was founded by__________.

 Explanation: Many Tirthankaras, including Parshvanatha, attained Nirvana here.

-70. The Shatrunjaya hills, a sacred site with hundreds of Jain temples, are located in:
+70. The Shatrunjaya hills, a sacred site with hundreds of Jain temples, are located in__________.

 A) Rajasthan